minetest/contentdb/app/flatpages/policy_and_guidance.md

 We reserve the right to decide whether a mod counts as a fork or reimplementation of the mod that owns the name.

+### 3.3.
+Reserved namespaces

+A reserved namespace is a prefix to a package name like `abc_`, where any package names that begin with that prefix need permission from the namespace owner to be used.

+You can request a namespace be reserved by opening a thread on a package that uses it.
+A namespace must be in active use and must be specific enough to have low risk of conflict - for example, `mobs` cannot be a reserved namespace.
+The package must also be deemed "serious" enough to get a reservation - larger and more longterm projects are more likely to qualify.

+Mod names used in packages posted on CDB or the forums before 2022-01-21 are exempt.

+List of reserved namespaces:

+* `nc_` is reserved by NodeCore.
+* `ikea_` is reserved by IKEA.

 ## 4. Licenses